cannonmaster/doc-cannonphp/src/content/docs/en/cascadeorm/relations.md

 }
 ```

 When using the hasOne method, you need to pass the name of the related model class as the first argument.
 Once the relationship is defined, you can easily retrieve the related record using Cascade's dynamic properties.
 These dynamic properties work like magic, allowing you to access relationship methods as if they were actual properties defined on the model.
 It's a convenient and intuitive way to navigate through your model's relationships.
-So, go ahead and explore the world of dynamic properties in CascadeORM!
-They'll make your life easier.

 ```php
 // return city property value on the profile table which the id is 1